Interesting Facts for Kids

 Delicious Croatian Fritule

 Croatia is among the most biodiverse countries in Europe.
-101 mammal species live in the country.
+Over 100 mammal species live in the country.
 Among the mammal species are the brown bear, the grey wolf, the golden jackal and the red fox.

 14 of the mammal species are considered threatened among the mammals that are most in danger are the bottlenose dolphins.